pv217/07-kafka-assignment/README.md

 ### 5. Prepare the application for production

-Kill the dev services and prepare the application for production.
+Stop the dev services and prepare the application for production.

 #### 5.1.
 Add Zookeeper to the docker-compose